Table of Contents

 4. The area to be surveyed is relatively open.

 Preferably, equilateral triangles must be formed.
-Hence, by measuring the sides of the triangle and the sequence; the plotting and preparation of the plan is
+Hence, by measuring the sides of the triangle and the sequence; the plotting and preparation of the plan are accomplished.

 Some of the main instruments that are used in chain surveying are: